7 Best Salesforce Competitors for Small Business

 After exporting, it’s best to open the files in Excel and clean out the data a little.
 Just like when you’re moving houses, it’s best to throw some stuff away and clean your belongings.
 Otherwise you’ll be moving your accumulated rubbish to the new place too.

 When ready, just take the CSVs and import them into your new CRM.
 For Salesflare, we offer a handy how-to video on importing data here.
+And a guide on how to move data Salesflare to Salesforce here.

 When it comes to integrating your new CRM to other systems, the easiest way to do that is through Zapier.
 Even though Salesforce is touted to have the best integrations, you’ll quickly find that the ease and possibilities of Zapier are so much better.
 They list some example integrations for Salesflare here.